Coinigy/gitlab-greaseboard/README.md

 Greasemonkey/Tampermonkey Enhancements for Gitlab's Issue Boards

 ### Make Gitlab's issue boards perform a bit more like trello
-+ double click a board to create a new issue, pre-populating the Label with board name (if it exists)
++ double-click a board to create a new issue, pre-populating the Label with board name (if it exists)
 + slight styling improvements
 + uses localStorage to poll for auto-refreshes once new issues are added